Eagle Farm Women's Prison and Factory Site: History

-Female convicts sent to the Moreton Bay penal settlement (who, like the men, were double offenders) were originally housed in a women's gaol, or Female Factory, in Queen Street, Brisbane, on the site of the present General Post Office, Brisbane.
+Female convicts sent to the Moreton Bay penal settlement (who, like the men, were double offenders) were originally housed in a women's jail, or Female Factory, in Queen Street, Brisbane, on the site of the present General Post Office, Brisbane.

 In September 1829 Commandant Patrick Logan of the Moreton Bay Penal Settlement founded a secondary agricultural establishment at Eagle Farm approximately eight miles from Brisbane.
 One hundred and fifty men were deployed to clear the scrub.
 By January 1832 about 680 acre were under cultivation with mostly maize and some potatoes, some cattle and pigs were also being raised.
 Working so near the Eagle Farm swamp caused a noticeable increase in malaria amongst the convicts, but despite calls for its abandonment, the farm was maintained.
 By 1836, 768 acre had been cleared, but no more than 46 acre were under cultivation.
-However the historical report by Paul Ashron and Sue Rosen suggests the area under cultivation was closer to 700 acre.
+However, a historical report produced by Paul Ashron and Sue Rosen in 1990 suggests the area under cultivation was closer to 700 acre.
 Prangley in "The Eagle Farm agricultural establishment" was unable to be definitive on this issue, saying the amount of actual area under cultivation "remains unclear".

 The impetus to move the women convicts from Queen Street to Eagle Farm was their proximity to the main male population in Brisbane, which led to sexual forays between the women and soldiers and officials of the colony, despite the high stone walls of the factory being topped with broken glass.
 These forbidden fraternisations intensely annoyed the penal colony's Commandant, Captain Foster Fyans.
 Women caught were put in solitary confinement in tiny cells, put in irons or had their heads shaved.
 Patrick McDonald was replaced as supervisor for having aided and abetted access by amorous constables.
 In August 1836 Fyans caught the colony's Chief Constable climbing over the walls by means of an "ingenious ladder", which prompted him to reduce the numbers of women in Brisbane Town to 14 of the oldest.

 There are conflicting reports about when the first female convicts started working at the farm and factory.
 The Queensland Heritage Register says by 1830, the Australian Heritage Database says by 1834.
 Prangley notes there is mention of three dairywomen in the work list for 1828, but these may have been associated with the principal colony farm at New Farm.
 All sources agree by 1836 there were 40 women, when conditions of the farm and factory were documented by the Quaker missionaries James Backhouse and George Walker.